myrtam/CANNR/README.md

 ------

 To use the Web-based version of the CANNR tool, you must first build it.
-To build the tool, navigate to the working/cannrtool (or working\cannrtool on Windows) directory and use the command
+To build the tool, navigate to the working/cannr-web (or working\cannr-web on Windows) directory and use the command

-docker build -t cannrtool .
+docker build -t cannr-web .

 On OSX, you can  start the tool by changing to the external directory and entering the command

-docker run -d -p 8080:80 --name cannrtool --mount type=bind,source="$(pwd)",target=/external cannrtool
+docker run -d -p 8080:80 --name cannr-web --mount type=bind,source="$(pwd)",target=/external cannr-web

 On Windows, use the command

-docker run -d -p 8080:80 --name cannrtool --mount type=bind,source="%CD%",target=/external cannrtool
+docker run -d -p 8080:80 --name cannr-web --mount type=bind,source="%CD%",target=/external cannr-web

 which runs the tool on port 8080.
 To run the tool on a different port, replace 8080 in the above with the port you want to use.
 You should then be able to access the Web tool using the URL